-The Group is primarily engaged in manufacturing, selling and distribution of fermented, malt-based and non-alcoholic beverages.
+The Group is primarily engaged in manufacturing, selling and distribution of fermented and malt-based beverages, and non-alcoholic beverages.
+Under its Amended Articles of Incorporation, the Company is authorized to engage in the manufacturing, selling and distribution of fermented and malt-based beverages, alcoholic beverages, non-alcoholic beverages, and such other beverages of all kinds and classes.
+On March 16, 2021, the SEC approved the amendment of the primary purpose in the Amended Articles of Incorporation of the Company to include alcoholic beverages and such other beverages of all kinds and classes as among the products the Company is authorized to manufacture, sell or otherwise deal in.
 The Group is also engaged in acquiring, developing and licensing trademarks and intellectual property rights and in the management, sale, exchange, lease and holding for investment of real estate of all kinds including buildings and other structures.